-Lieut, John Phillip Sousa wanted to do something for the "empty attic sale," which is to be held in the loop April 10 and 11 for the benefit of St. Mary's mission of the Cathedral of SS.
-Peter and Paul, so he sat down and autographed fifty copies of his latest march, "The Gold Star."
+Lieut.
+John Phillip Sousa wanted to do something for the "empty attic sale," which is to be held in the loop April 10 and 11 for the benefit of St. Mary's mission of the Cathedral of SS.
+Peter mission of the Cathedral of SS.
+Peter and Paul, so he sat down and auto-graphed fifty copies of his latest march, "The Gold Star."
 Officers of the sale received this unique gift today.
 The copies will be given to the active workers as souvenirs.

-Thats- - 4 y. af .
+Ituald - " y. af.
 7/19

-When the Hippodrome keeps its four-teenth anniversary on next Sunday John Philip Sousa will take part in the celebration, as he has done yearly since Charles Dillingham took control of the big play-house, four years ago.
+When the Hippodrome keeps its four-teenth anniversary on next Sunday John Philip Sousa will take part in the celebration, as he has done yearly since Charles Dillingham took control of the big playhouse, four years ago.
 The annual parade of the employes, elephants and other ani-imals will not be held this year, as Mr. Dillingham sees no "big, timely motive" for it.

-my mail- apr.
+n.y. mail. apr.
 15/19.

-John Philip Sousa yesterday presented to Charles Dillingham the original orchestration of his new song, "When the Boys Come Sailing Home," which he wrote in collaboration with his daughter, Helen Sousa Abert, and played for the first time at the Hippodrome anniversary on Sunday, m.y.
+John Philip Sousa yesterday presented to Charles Dillingham the orignal orchestration of his new song, "When the Boys Come Sailing Home," which he wrote in collaboration with his daughter, Helen Sousa Abert, and played for the first time at the Hippodrome anniversary on Sunday.

+- u.y.
 Post- apr.
 7/19.

-John Philip Sousa will direct the orchestra in the Hippodrome's fourteenth birthday celebration on Sunday eve-
+John Philip Sousa will direct the orchestra in the Hippodrome's fourteenth birthday celebration on Sunday evening.

-Cigine - livin .
-Ogs.
+iner - terin . apr.
 26/19